 - The Public Frontage contributes to the character of the District, and includes the types of Sidewalk, Curb, planter, bicycle facility, and street trees. - 2.
-Within the Public Frontages, the prescribed types of Public Lighting shall be as shown in Table A.3.
-The spacing may be adjusted by Warrant to accommodate specific site conditions.
-Spacing 50' to 66' is typical. - 3.
-The introduced landscape shall consist primarily of durable species tolerant of soil compaction. - 4.
+The introduced landscape shall consist primarily of durable species tolerant of soil compaction. - 3.
 The Public Frontage shall include trees planted in a regularly-spaced Allee pattern of single species with shade canopies of a height that, at maturity, clears at least one Story.
-At Retail Frontages, the spacing of the trees may be irregular, to avoid visually obscuring the shopfronts. - a) Acceptable street tree species for use in metal tree grates include Little Leaf Linden (Tilia cordata), Northern Red Oak (Quercus rubra), and Sycamore (Platanus occidentalis). - 5.
+At Retail Frontages, the spacing of the trees may be irregular, to avoid visually obscuring the shopfronts. - a) Acceptable street tree species for use in metal tree grates include Little Leaf Linden (Tilia cordata), Northern Red Oak (Quercus rubra), and Sycamore (Platanus occidentalis). - 4.
 Streets with a Right-of-Way width of 40 feet or less shall be exempt from the tree requirement.